On quiver representations over $\mathbb{F}_1$: Preliminaries

 Any representation of $Q$ with dimension vector $\underline{d}$ can be identified with a point of $\Rep_{\underline{d}}(Q,\FF_1)$ by fixing an ordering on the nonzero elements at each vertex.
 The group

 acts on $\Rep_{\underline{d}}(Q,\FF_1)$ via

 and it is easy to check that two points in $\Rep_{\underline{d}}(Q,\FF_1)$ correspond to isomorphic representations if and only if they lie in the same $\operatorname{GL}_{\underline{d}}(\FF_1)$-orbit.
 Since $\Rep_{\underline{d}}(Q,\FF_1)$ is a finite set, there are finitely many isomorphism classes of $\underline{d}$-dimensional representations.
-Hence, there are finitely many isomorphism classes of $d$-dimensional representations of $Q$, for any natural number $d$.
+Since there are only finitely-many dimension vectors $\underline{d}$ with $d = \sum_{i \in Q_0}{\underline{d}(i)}$, there are finitely many isomorphism classes of $d$-dimensional representations of $Q$ for any natural number $d$.
 Similar statements hold for nilpotent representations.
 We can therefore count the number of (nilpotent) indecomposable representations of any dimension.
-The following is a key definition in this paper. \begin{mydef} Let $Q$ be a quiver. \begin{enumerate} \item $\I_Q : \NN \rightarrow \ZZ_{\geq 0}$ is the function such that
+The following is a key definition in this paper. \begin{mydef} Let $Q$ be a quiver. \begin{enumerate} \item $\I_Q : \NN \rightarrow \NN$ is the function such that

-\item $\NI_Q : \NN \rightarrow \ZZ_{\geq 0}$ is the function such that
+\item $\NI_Q : \NN \rightarrow \NN$ is the function such that

-\end{enumerate} \end{mydef} Of course, $Q$ is of finite type if and only if $\NI_Q(n) = 0$ for $n \gg 0$.
+\end{enumerate} \end{mydef} Of course, $Q$ is of finite representation type if and only if $\NI_Q(n) = 0$ for $n \gg 0$.
 Similar functions have been considered for representations over finite fields, see for instance \cite{Kac1982}.